IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 - Storage Protect client acceptor daemon `dsmcad`

-On the server, install `isnap-wrapper.sh` script in `/usr/local/bin`, or a different path that is accessible by the root user.
+On the Storage Protect server, install `isnap-wrapper.sh` script along with all other `isnap-scripts` in a directory with execute permissions for the root user and the instance users or group (e.g., `/usr/local/bin`)

 In the Storage Protect instance register client node for scheduling.
 The client node name in this example is `isnap-scheduler`: